 Forget vague ideas like "making money" - your goals need to be specific.
 Consider these examples:

-I need $50,000 for a home down payment in five years
+- I need $50,000 for a home down payment in five years

-I want to build a $1 million retirement fund by age 60
+- I want to build a $1 million retirement fund by age 60

-I'm aiming for $2,000 monthly passive income from dividends by age 50
+- I'm aiming for $2,000 monthly passive income from dividends by age 50

 These clear targets will shape every investment decision you make.
 For instance, the down payment goal might lead you toward more conservative investments since your timeline is shorter, while the retirement goal allows for more growth-oriented choices.

 Once you know where you're headed, you choose the right mix of investments to get there.
-This article by Vanguard will tell you how to easily choose the right assets.
+This article by Vanguard will tell you how to easily choose the right assets.Β

-If you’re just beginning, you also For beginners, you don't need a custom-made strategy.
+For beginners, you don't need a custom-made strategy.
 Popular approach will be more than enough for you.
 Bankrate did a great job describing the 5 most popular strategies for individuals, so start by reading their article.

 Your strategy needs to match the market you're investing in, your age, and the currency you earn and spend in.
 Younger investors can take on more risk with more stocks, while those approaching retirement might want a safer approach.
 Equally important is your base currency - if you earn and spend in euros, having too much invested in dollar-based assets adds currency risk to your portfolio.